Raise Your Glass: Chart performance

-In the United States, "Raise Your Glass" recharged Pink's chart performance, becoming her tenth Top 10 hit and her third number one hit.
-It put Pink third on the list of female artists with most Top 10 hits in the 2000s, behind Rihanna, who has collected 18 Top 10 hits since 2005 and Beyoncé, with 14.
+In the United States, "Raise Your Glass" became Pink's third number one and her tenth top 10 hit on the Billboard Hot 100.
+It put Pink third on the list of female artists with most top 10 hits in the 2000s, behind Rihanna, who had collected 18 Top 10 hits since 2005 and Beyoncé, with 14.
 It took the song eight weeks to hit the Hot 100's apex, where it stayed for a single week.
-"Raise Your Glass" has also become Pink's fifth number one on Adult Pop Songs, giving her the most number ones on the chart of a female artist, and putting her in a tie with the band Nickelback for the most number ones on the chart out of all artists; in 2011, Katy Perry achieved her sixth no.1 in the chart, placing Pink and Nickelback at number two as artists with the most number ones.
+"Raise Your Glass" also became the singer's fifth chart topper on the Adult Pop Songs chart, giving her the most number ones on the chart of a female artist by then, and putting her in a tie with the band Nickelback for the most number ones on the chart out of all artists.
 "So What," Pink's only previous 3-million seller, reached that level in 26 weeks.
-As of August 2013, the single has sold 4,162,000 copies.
+By August 2013, "Raise Your Glass" had sold 4,162,000 copies.
+On July 10, 2017, it was certified 5× Platinum by the Recording Industry Association of America (RIAA).

-"Raise Your Glass" reached #13 in the United Kingdom.
-However, in Australia, "Raise Your Glass" climbed to the top of the ARIA singles chart in 24 hours, it also debuted atop the Polish charts and German airplay charts, just like Pink's six previous singles.
-Therefore, Pink breaks the record she had set herself, as the artist with most consecutive number one singles on the chart.
-In New Zealand, the song peaked at number five on the RIANZ on the singles chart and reached number one on the radio airplay chart.
+In Australia, "Raise Your Glass" climbed to the top of the ARIA Singles Chart in only 24 hours.
+It also debuted atop the charts in Czech Republic, Hungary, and Poland.
+Elsewhere, it became a top five hit in Canada, the Netherlands, Finland, Germany, New Zealand, and Scotland and a top ten hit in Austria, Switzerland, Ireland, and on a composite European Hot 100 Singles chart.
+In the United Kingdom, "Raise Your Glass" peaked number 13 in the UK Singles Chart.
+It has since surpassed double Platinum status in the United Kingdom.

 Music video

-Background

-The music video for the song began filming on October 4, 2010, and is Pink's twelfth collaboration with Dave Meyers.
-It is based around one of Pink's real-life experiences, and features a celebration of gay marriage, expressing her views that people should not feel any differently towards gay marriage than straight marriage.

-Pink commented on the video in an interview for MTV: "I threw my best friend's wedding in my backyard — she is lesbian and she married her wife, and it was absolutely beautiful.
+A music video for "Raise Your Glass" was filmed on October 4, 2010.
+It marked Pink's twelfth collaboration with director Dave Meyers.
+Based around one of Pink's real-life experiences, it features a celebration of gay marriage, expressing her views that people should not feel any differently towards gay marriage than straight marriage.
+Pink commented on the video in an interview for MTV News: "I threw my best friend's wedding in my backyard — she is lesbian and she married her wife, and it was absolutely beautiful.
 At the end of it, her mom said, 'Why can't this be legal?' and started crying.
 It was just the most heartbreaking thing I've ever seen, so that's why I'm doing it in my video."
+The video was released on Pink's official website on November 1, 2010.
+The music video was also the final music video that aired on 4Music before it ceased broadcasting on 30 June 2024, alongside other Channel 4-owned music channels.